 What's new in Joomla 3.6?

-Category creation from an article
+Creating a category from within an article

-Show all Menu items
+Show all menu items

 Last visit date in user management

 It's nice to know when a registered user registered, but it can be equally important to know when the user last logged in.
-The user management in Joomla 3.6 now includes the "last visit date."
+The user management in Joomla 3.6 now includes the "last visit date".

 Viewing modules by menu item

-2. In module management, there is now an additional search box to find which modules are assigned to a particular menu link.
+- In module management, there is now an additional search box to find which modules are assigned to a particular menu link.

-Removal of all cached items in Joomla
+Remove all cached items in Joomla

-This is a small but useful improvement: you can now easily clear the cache of all items via a single "Clear All" button.
+This is a small but useful improvement: you can now easily clear the cache of all items via a single "Clear all" button.

 Permissions management for individual menus